ksomml/xsens_mtw_driver_ros2/README.md

 ## Features

-- Data recording (Output format as .csv file with 3 headers)
+- Data recording (output format as a .csv file with three headers)
-- Node control through button presses or ROS2 services
+- Node control via button presses or ROS2 services
-- Orientation visualization in RViz for multiple IMUs at the same time
+- IMU timeout warning
-- Custom .yaml config file
+- Custom configuration using a .yaml file
-- Optional turning off the IMUs when shutting down the node
+- Option to disable IMUs when shutting down the node
+- Simultaneous orientation visualization of multiple IMUs in RViz

 ## Usage